Fascinating Life Story of Stoicism’s Founder: Zeno of Citium

-This is the fascinating story of Zeno, the first Stoic, whose legacy lives on even twenty-two centuries after he left this world.
+This is the fascinating life story of Zeno, the first Stoic, whose legacy lives on even twenty-two centuries after he left this world.
+But let’s start a hundred years before he came to Athens from Cyprus.

 The Death of Socrates

-On a late evening in 399 BCE, 280 out of the five hundred jurors who sat there voted the philosopher Socrates guilty and gave him the death sentence.
-They charged him with refusing to honor the gods recognized by the state of Athens and of corrupting the Athenian youth with his lectures.
+On a late evening in 399 BCE, 280 out of the five hundred jurors who sat there voted Socrates guilty and gave him the death sentence.
+They charged the rebel philosopher with refusing to honor the gods recognized by the state of Athens and of corrupting the Athenian youth with his lectures.

-Socrates gave a three-hour-long defense, but never once did he make a plea for mercy.
+Socrates gave a three-hour-long defense, but he never made a single appeal for mercy.

-That day in that open court in the Athenian Agora sat a twenty-seven-year-old Plato as a spectator.
-Plato, recognized by history as the most famous student of that condemned philosopher, saw and heard what happened.
+That day, in that open court in the Athenian Agora, sat a 27-year-old spectator, Plato.
+Later recognized by history as the most famous student of that condemned philosopher, Plato saw and heard what happened.

 The slave who served the death potion to Socrates told him: